Last Updated on

 Sri Lanka is wild!

 Sri Lanka is home to 91 mammal species, including elephants, leopards, several kinds of monkeys, ant-eaters, wild boars, giant squirrels, spotted deer, foxes, whales and many more.
 On top of that, there are 233 resident bird species and 251 migratory species, which means during peak times, bird watchers can see over 400 species of birds.
 There are 171 species of reptiles (including crocodiles!), and if you’re a fan of wildlife, Sri Lanka is THE place for you.
 There are 14 National Parks, and you can take a safari in all of them.
 Yala National Park is said to have the highest leopard density in the world!
-I went on several safaris and bird watching trip during my five weeks in Sri Lanka, so expect a massive picture post of the wildlife in Sri Lanka.
+I went on several safaris and a bird watching trip during my five weeks in Sri Lanka, and the highlight was watching a playful young leopard in Yala National Park.

 A cricket nation